-5.6.1 HEADER DRIVE
+5.6.1 Header Drive

-- Requires the Operator to be seated in the seat in order to engage the header drive. - Power is maintained to the header drive for 5 seconds after the Operator leaves the seat, and then the header shuts down. - If the seat switch is open for more than 5 seconds, and the seat switch is closed again, it requires the Operator to move the HEADER DRIVE switch to OFF position and back to the ON position again to restart the header.
+- Requires the Operator to be seated in the seat in order to engage the header drive. - Power is maintained to the header drive for 5 seconds after the Operator leaves the seat, and then the header shuts down. - If the seat switch is open for more than 5 seconds, the seat switch closes, and requires the Operator to move the HEADER DRIVE switch to OFF, and then to ON to restart the header.

-5.6.2 TRANSMISSION
+5.6.2 Transmission

-• If the Operator leaves the seat, and the transmission is not locked in NEUTRAL, after 2 seconds the lower display will flash "NOT IN NEUTRAL" accompanied by an alarm.
+If the Operator leaves the seat, and the transmission is not locked in NEUTRAL, the lower display after 2 seconds will flash "NOT IN NEUTRAL" accompanied by an alarm.

-5.6.3 ENGINE
+5.6.3 Engine